 M: +1 (647) 686 6305

-Overview: The Atelier of Titö focuses on creating soulful paintings inspired by the 19th & 20th century great masters and creative pilgrimage around the world.
+Overview: Titö focuses on creating thought-provoking and soulful contemporary paintings inspired by various periods of Art movement from 19th & 20th century and creative pilgrimage around the world.

 Lives: Toronto, Berlin.